Alberta Power of Attorney Forms

 Alberta Enduring Power of Attorney

-- You decide if the EPA will take effect immediately or only after a specified future event, such as if you become mentally incapable of making decisions for yourself.
+The powers granted in this document are enduring, which means that they remain in effect until your death or until you revoke them.
+You can specify if the EPA will take effect immediately or only after a specified future event, such as if you become mentally incapable of making decisions for yourself.

-- This form contains instructions on how to sign and witness the document, as well as general notes on making a power of attorney in Alberta.
+The Alberta Enduring Power of Attorney contains instructions on how the document must be signed and witnessed, as well as general notes on making a power of attorney in Alberta.

-- This legal form template is only to be used by persons who are residents of the Province of Alberta, Canada.
+This legal form template is only to be used by persons who are residents of the Province of Alberta, Canada.

 Alberta Personal Directive Form